 5. What makes it a good wave kite?

-MP – Turning speed and keeping forward speed through the turn means it doesn’t give sudden surges of power, its much more manageable.
+MP – Turning speed and keeping forward speed through the turn means it doesn’t give sudden surges of power, it’s much more manageable.
 Still has tons of depower when you push the bar away.
-The weight distribution and shape of the kite allows it to drift nicely and stay above your head rather than falling out of the sky behind you.
+The weight distribution and shape of the kite allow it to drift nicely and stay above your head rather than falling out of the sky behind you.
 It’s quite difficult to achieve this but still making sure the kite shoots forward to the edge of the window quickly to make unhooking easier.
-Usually kites that drift well are really difficult to unhook on.
+Usually, kites that drift well are really difficult to unhook on.

 6. How easy is it to adjust to different conditions?
-Are there settings for onshore off shore and all-round.
-How does it effect the kite?
+Are there settings for onshore offshore and all-round?
+How does it affect the kite?

-The best thing about the Wave kite is that it is able to adapt to the different conditions simply by how you fly the kite.
+The best thing about the Wave kite is that it can adapt to the different conditions simply by how you fly the kite.
 If you need more grunt in onshore or cross on you can fly it deeper in the window, with its quick responsive turns it uses the kites speed through the window to create more power.
-In offshore conditions however its still able to shoot forward right to the edge of the window to allow you to get a smooth turn off the top without getting ripped off the back of the wave.
+In offshore conditions however it’s still able to shoot forward right to the edge of the window to allow you to get a smooth turn off the top without getting ripped off the back of the wave.

 7. What aspect of the kite design creates drift on a wave kite?

-MP – Tough call, depends where you are traveling to.
-If your coming to Indo, don’t bring your 5m and if your kiting in Cape Town, maybe leave your 12 behind. 🙂 For light winds the 12m and 9m will be fine, but when its windy, go for maybe a 9m and 6m which will cover most windy conditions.
+MP – Tough call, depends on where you are traveling to.
+If you’re coming to Indo, don’t bring your 5m and if you’re kiting in Cape Town, maybe leave your 12 behind. 🙂 For light winds, the 12m and 9m will be fine, but when it’s windy, go for maybe 9m and 6m which will cover most windy conditions.

 9. Is it possible to make the Wave lighter?
-Perhaps a one strut design?
-(I loved the 2011 One in waves).
+Perhaps a one-strut design?
+(I loved 2011 One in waves).

-MP – Yes it’s possible, we have been working on one strut designs but it seems the market is quite focussed toward three strut kites these days Maybe in the future people will accept that your kite can work well with one strut.
+MP – Yes it’s possible, we have been working on one-strut designs but it seems the market is quite focused on three-strut kites these days Maybe in the future people will accept that your kite can work well with one strut.
 The wingtip struts do also help bring the weight distribution more toward the wingtips.
-On a one strut design the center strut needs to be quite a lot larger which makes your kite heavy right where you don’t want it to be.
-Also for relaunch, on the Wave kite the wingtips are quite long in the chord and tend to flop around a lot when its on the water, the struts help hold it all together into a rigid shape that relaunches way easier.
+On a one strut design, the center strut needs to be quite a lot larger which makes your kite heavy right where you don’t want it to be.
+Also for the relaunch, on the Wave kite, the wingtips are quite long in the chord and tend to flop around a lot when it’s on the water, the struts help hold it all together into a rigid shape that relaunches way easier.